aamir-s18/discopogo/README.md

 ## Some details about implementation

 We took some part of the [web-client](https://github.com/epfml/disco/tree/develop/web-client) to make this project possible.
 The training is working and is tested with multiple inputs for a simple linear regression model.
-The frontend is MVP to show what can be possible with our project and how we can use Disco for non-traditional and real life related tasks.
+The frontend is MVP to show what can be possible with our project and how we can use Disco for non-traditional and real-life related tasks.
 We used Vue and TypeScript to have maximal compatibility with Disco.
-Also the model is here a MVP with dummy data, to proof that Disco could work in this setting and is capable of solving tasks outside of the scientific environment and can provide a value to economy and sustainability.
+Also the model is here a MVP with dummy data, to prove that Disco could work in this setting and is capable of solving tasks outside of the scientific environment and provide value to economy and sustainability.